MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes currently cause the global timestamp to increase in an unbounded fashion.
 Instead, all writes across all sessions should be blocked and added to a queue.
-At the end of 1 millisecond all pending writes are sent in a batch to STORAGE and committed together at the same timestamp.
+At the end of X millisecond all pending writes are sent in a batch to STORAGE and committed together at the same timestamp.
 The commits are all assigned a timestamp 1 larger than the global timestamp and the global timestamp should be updated to this new value.

-This approach limits the per session write throughput to one write transaction per millisecond for user tables.
+This approach limits the per session write throughput to X write transaction per millisecond for user tables.

 This approach guarantees that when a write completes, the global timestamp is larger than or equal the timestamp of that write.
 Also, when a write completes, all previous reads were at a lower timestamp than the write.